What is Ballistic Glass? Which Solutions Protect Windows Best?

 Best Ballistic Windows & Doors – BulletShield

 Dubbed “Body Armor for Windows,” BulletShield, DefenseLite’s ballistic glass product, offers impressive ballistic resistance at a fraction of the cost of traditional solutions.
-Rated to UL 752 ballistic standards, these impressive polycarbonate shields mount onto existing window and door frames, creating a protective layer that mitigates ballistic attack to keep your building protected from active shooter threats.
+Rated to UL 752 ballistic standards, these impressive polycarbonate shields mount onto existing window and door frames.
+Thus, creating a protective layer that mitigates ballistic attack to keep your building protected from active shooter threats.

-bulletshield unbreakable glass windows security ballistic bullet-resistantThese bullet-resistant shields are engineered to flex under attack, so they stand up to multiple shots, stalling the shooter and allowing time for those inside to seek safety.
-BulletShield’s ballistic glass can be installed on both doors and windows in schools and campuses, hospitals, government buildings, or any business that is susceptible to ballistic attack.
+Engineers design these bullet-resistant shields to flex under attack.
+This enables them to withstand multiple shots, stall the shooter, and give those inside time to seek safety.
+Installers can mount BulletShield’s ballistic glass on doors and windows in schools, campuses, hospitals, government buildings.
+Or any business vulnerable to ballistic attack.

 With active shooter situations on the rise, there is no better time than now to enhance security with ballistic-resistant glass.
 Keep your students, employees, and building occupants safe with BulletShield.